tesujimath/letters-to-amy/content/post/walking-by-faith/index.md

 What happens when we walk by faith?

 Perhaps the greatest example we have is Abraham.
 He didn't always get it right, nor did he manage always to trust, as shown by his shabby little misdeed with Hagar.
 Evidently not super-human then!
-But the Lord called him again out of that particular failure thirteen years later, out of the absolute mess he had made (“walk before me and be blameless” - Gen 17:1), after he had been waiting for the fulfillment of the Lord's promise to him for 25 years.
+But the Lord called him again out of that particular failure thirteen years later, out of the absolute mess he had made (“walk before me and be blameless” - Gen 17:1), after he had been waiting for the fulfilment of the Lord's promise to him for 25 years.
 Twenty-five years!

 Paul's account in Romans 4 manages to overlook Abraham's shameful failure (oh the grace of God!), and we find this: